AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_android_uikit.md

        <uses-permission android:name="android.permission.BLUETOOTH" />
       ```

-## Implement a client for Video Call
+## Implement a client for Interactive Live Streaming

-This section shows how to use UIKit to implement Video Call into your app step-by-step.
+This section shows how to use UIKit to implement Interactive Live Streaming into your app step-by-step.

 To integrate real-time video in a ready-made user interface: